zhukunqian/slua-1/README.md

 3.lua-cjson (http://www.kyne.com.au/~mark/software/lua-cjson.php) provides JSON support for Lua.

 4.lua-socket (http://w3.impa.br/~diego/software/luasocket/home.html) is a Lua extension library that is composed by two parts: a C core that provides support for the TCP and UDP transport layers, and a set of Lua modules that add support for functionality commonly needed by applications that deal with the Internet.

+5.sproto (https://github.com/cloudwu/sproto) is an efficient serialization library for C, and focuses on lua binding.
+It's like Google protocol buffers, but much faster.

 ##How to use slua in unity3d.
 See inner demo for help or [Document](doc.md) (in chinese).